 Kuykendall is a member of the Association of California School Administrators (ACSA); VOLT Institute Steering Committee; Focus on Prevention, Strengthening Families Leadership Group Member; Stanislaus County Teacher of the Year Selection Committee; Knights of Columbus and Director of the Stanislaus County Charitable Foundation Board.

-Scott resides in Turlock with Alison, his wife of 19 years, and their three sons: Connor, William, and Joseph.
+Scott resides in Turlock with his wife Alison, and their three sons: Connor, William, and Joseph.